-Be sure to prepare for these three most commonly asked interview questions.
-Just in case.
-[TWEET]
+Be sure to prepare for these three most commonly asked interview questions — just in case.

-Common job interview questions range from the ultra-conservative and vague (“Tell me about yourself”) to the very casual and downright sarcastic (“You seem like a nice person, why would you want to work here?”).
-Why would a company ask you why you want to work there if you’re sitting in the candidate seat and you’re obviously interested in the job?
-According to former recruiter Barbara Saunders, now a small business teacher and coach, these are the three most common job interview questions and the reason for each question.
+Interview questions range from the ultra-conservative and vague “Tell me about yourself” to the casual and downright sarcastic “You seem like a nice person, why would you want to work here?”.
+Why would a company ask you why you want to work there if you're sitting in the candidate seat and you're obviously interested in the job?
+According to former recruiter Barbara Saunders, now a small business teacher and coach, these are the three most commonly asked interview questions and the reasons they're asked in the first place.

 “Why do you want this job?”

-Recruiters use this common job interview question to test the candidate’s understanding of what the job entails.
-If the candidate answers something like, “It’s an easy commute for me” or “I want to make money so I can pay my bills,” that shows lack of passion and willingness to contribute.
-The answer to this question can sometimes demonstrate right away that the candidate is not right for the position because he or she shows a lack of understanding of the position and company needs.
+Recruiters use this common job interview question to test the candidate's understanding of what the job entails.
+If the candidate answers something like “It's an easy commute for me” or “I want to make money so I can pay my bills,” that shows lack of passion and willingness to contribute.
+The answer to this question can sometimes demonstrate right away that the candidate is not right for the position because they show a lack of understanding of both the position and company needs.

 “Where do you see yourself in X years?”

-This is one of the most dreaded questions in an interview, and also one of the most common interview quetions.
-Some answers have ranged from the honest (“Hopefully pregnant”) to the presumptuous (“Sitting in your seat!” or “In your position!”).
-But hirers ask this question for a specific reason—not to see where a candidate wants to go, but to get a sense of where the candidate is relative to level of experience.
-A recent graduate might respond, “I just want to learn how the industry works.
-I’m willing to learn anything.”
-Which is fine.
-But if a mid-senior level person is that vague it’s a red flag.
+This is one of the most dreaded questions in an interview.
+Some answers have ranged from the honest “Hopefully pregnant” to the presumptuous “Sitting in your seat!” or “In your position!”.
+Hirers ask this question for a specific reason — not to see where a candidate wants to go, but to get a sense of where the candidate is relative to their level of experience.
+A recent graduate might respond “I just want to learn how the industry works.
+I'm willing to learn anything,” which is fine.
+Yet, if a mid- or senior-level person is that vague, it's a red flag.
 A candidate with a lot of experience should offer some specifics in terms of interest and direction.
-Being “open to anything” is not always good for upper level hiring.
-This question is really four questions.
-The first three are about you:
+Being “open to anything” is not always good for upper-level hiring.
+This question is really four questions, with the first three being about you:

 What have you learned from your career until now?